Emerging Leaders Program

 Award Details

-The AARC Emerging Leaders Program was designed to provide graduate counseling students and new professionals early in their careers with cultivating experiences that support leadership skill and competency development.
-Diverse opportunities for Emerging Leaders (ELs) include actively participating in AARC Executive Board meetings, serving on a committee and/or task force, engaging in projects of interest and presenting at conferences, receiving mentorship, building professional networks, and gaining exposure to the responsibilities associated with fulfilling elected leadership positions.
-Applicants who have exhibited exceptional leadership potential and who hold a willingness to serve AARC in a variety of roles for the betterment of the counseling profession and the consumers of counseling services are sought.
+The AARC Emerging Leaders Program provides graduate counseling students and new professionals early in their careers with experiences that develop leadership skills and competencies.
+Emerging Leaders (ELs) actively participate in AARC Executive Board meetings, serve on committees or task forces, engage in projects of interest, present at conferences, receive mentorship, build professional networks, and gain exposure to the responsibilities of elected leadership positions.

 Previous Award Recipients